anantn/anantn.github.io/_posts/2013-06-24-jumping-on-the-jekyll-bandwagon.md

 Access your brand new site at `http://localhost:4000`.
-Jekyll comes with a simple default theme (the one used by [Tom Preston-Werner](http://tom.preston-werner.com/)), so you can see if your posts were all imported correctly striaght away.
+Jekyll comes with a simple default theme (the one used by [Tom Preston-Werner](http://tom.preston-werner.com/)), so you can see if your posts were all imported correctly straight away.
 You may want to customize the look and feel of your website.
 Just start editing `_layouts/default.html` to your liking!
 I used the [Pure](http://purecss.io/) CSS framework, some icons from [Topcoat](http://topcoat.io/) and the color